starlit-nox/reading-notes/301/Class08/classnotes_08.md

 Uniform Resource Identifier

 **What is a URI?**
-It is a character sequence that idenitfies a logical or physical resource.
+It is a character sequence that identifies a logical or physical resource.

 **What's the difference between URI and URL?**
-They body follow the same specifications: RFC 3986 URLs allow you to locate a resource while a URI simply indentifies a resource.
+They body follow the same specifications: RFC 3986 URLs allow you to locate a resource while a URI simply identifies a resource.

-URI is not really intended as an address to geta resource.
+URI is not really intended as an address to get a resource.
 It's just there to identify resources.